dawit3000/catool/README.md

 ## 🔧 Key Features

 - Filters out under-enrolled or ineligible courses
 - Calculates overload based on **qualified credit hours** only
 - Prorates pay for enrollments below a specified threshold
 - Sorts courses by enrollment and counts from lowest up
+- Supports instructor- or institution-favoring strategies
 - Produces clear summary tables for individual or full-schedule use
 - Tidy tibble output, ready for export and reporting

 ------------------------------------------------------------------------